 [ Tired of applying?
 With Incredible Health, hospitals apply to YOU.
 Join free. ]

-Critical thinking skills: This is one of the most important traits a research nurse should possess.
-They need to know how to analyze facts and synthesize them with other information to develop sound inquiries.
-Their ability to think outside of the box enables them to create new, cutting-edge information for the healthcare space.
+This is one of the most important traits a research nurse should possess.
+They need to know how to analyze facts and synthesize those facts with other information to develop sound inquiries.
+A nurse’s ability to think outside of the box enables them to create new, cutting-edge information for the healthcare space.

-Attention to detail: Research nurses need to understand how to work with the minutiae of more information.
+Research nurses need to understand how to work with the minutiae of information.
 Their work often deals with data, and they must make precise calculations to develop their findings.

 How do you become a research nurse?

-The path to becoming a research nurse can seem daunting, especially if you are starting without experience.
-Research nurses require at least a Master of Science in Nursing or Doctor of Philosophy in Nursing.
+The path to becoming a research nurse can seem daunting, especially if you’re starting without experience.
+Research nurses need at least a Master of Science in Nursing or Doctor of Philosophy in Nursing.
 It’s a long path, but for many people, it’s worth it.
-To become a research nurse, you must complete the following steps:
+To become a research nurse, you must complete the following steps.

-Individuals who do not have a degree and are not registered nurses have to take this step first.
+If you don’t have a degree and you are not an RN, take this step first.
 You can earn either an associate’s or bachelor’s degree in nursing to become an RN.
 If you’re seeking an associate’s degree in nursing, you can complete it at a community college.
-If you want to earn your bachelor’s degree in nursing, it takes four years at a college or university.
+If you want to earn your bachelor’s degree in nursing, this takes four years at a college or university.